PRO-2684/castwright/REFERENCE.md

 #### Empty Line

 An empty line is a line that contains only whitespace characters.
-Useful for separating sections of your castwright script.
+Useful for separating sections of your CastWright script.

 #### Comment